 Suggested article: Pioneer gardening – How to start a backyard garden

 - Reduce your energy use.
 While most people will look for ways to produce enough energy to sustain the entire household, only few of them actually assess their energy needs.
-When planning for an alternative energy production system, you should first identify how you can reduce your levels of energy consumption and decide between need and want.
-Maintaining a complex alternative power system becomes a difficult task if you don’t have the right knowledge and if you live in a remote area.
+When planning for an alternative energy production system, you should first identify how you can reduce your levels of energy consumption.
+Deciding between between need and want is one of the most difficult choices.
+Maintaining a complex alternative power system becomes a difficult task.
+Especially if you don’t have the right knowledge and if you live in a remote area.

 - Use alternative energy sources.
 If your area allows it, power your homestead with solar panels and other alternative energy sources.
 Off-grid living implies taking advantage of nature and using its powers to your advantage.
 Powering your homestead using solar, wind or hydro power is a common practice in this day and age and the technology is improving constantly.